RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 {% endhighlight %}

-What will Gists look like?
+#### Embedded Gist test

 {% gist bc4f2e1bcf1c4a44b03e %}

-What will an animated gif look like?
+#### Anlimated gif test

 [![What will an animated gif look like?]({{ site.baseurl }}/images/2015-03-21/appveyordsc1.gif)](https://ramblingcookiemonster.wordpress.com/2015/03/01/testing-dsc-configurations-with-pester-and-appveyor/)

 One caveat... my excessive post-publication nitpicking and tweaking will be caught in commits!
+Okay, two caveats.
+I forgot how tedious HTML and CSS can be when you aren't familiar with them and take the trial and error approach.
+Thankfully that piece is site specific and not needed for each post!